 To raise a grade in any course, the student must reregister for the course.
 Only the best grade earned will be counted in calculating the total number of credit hours and grade point average.
 Any required course in which an “F” is received must be repeated and passed to graduate.
 Veteran and Financial Aid students will not receive any educational benefits (pay) for courses previously attempted and passed.

 Program (Curriculum) Change Procedures

-To change from one curriculum to another or change from special credit status: Students must request an interview in the Admissions Office to discuss changing programs.
-When a program change is approved in the Admissions Office, the program change becomes effective at the beginning of the ensuing semester.
+To change from one curriculum to another or change from special credit status: Students must complete a change of major request form in the Admissions Office.
+When a program change is approved in the Admissions Office, the program change becomes effective at the beginning of the ensuing (next) semester.

 Financial Aid/or Veterans Education Assistance recipients should consult with the Financial Aid Officer and/or the Veterans Affairs Officer prior to requesting a program change.
 Not all programs are approved for benefits.

 Students are allowed a maximum of five years to complete a program.
 If the student does not complete the program within a five year period, he/she may be required to follow the current catalog and student handbook or state approved curriculum guide in selecting and registering for courses.
 RCC reserves the right not to award credit for courses over 10 years old or credits deemed to be obsolete.
 Exceptions may be made for general education courses.
 The following list of courses will not be counted towards graduation requirements if they are over five years old: CTS 130 , DBA 110 , NET 110, NOS 110 , NOS 130 , NOS 230 .